USA

 EUROPE

-The page provides guidance documents to help stakeholders apply Regulation (EU) 2017/745 (MDR) and Regulation (EU) 2017/746 (IVDR).
-Most documents are endorsed by the MDCG and follow a standard format.
-While not legally binding, they offer a common understanding for consistent implementation of the regulations.
-Guidance is regularly reviewed, with outdated versions archived, and ongoing updates highlighted.
+Revised and new guidance documents are available to assist stakeholders in implementing Regulation (EU) 2017/745 (MDR) and Regulation (EU) 2017/746 (IVDR).
+Most documents are endorsed by the Medical Device Coordination Group (MDCG) and follow a standardized structure.
+Although not legally binding, they promote harmonized interpretation and consistent regulatory application.
+Guidance documents are periodically reviewed, with outdated versions archived and new updates clearly identified.

 BELGIUM